 NOTE: should the group be less than 9 travelers, a small group supplement of $200 per person applies.

-Price includes: Accommodations, transfers by minibus/taxi/shuttle service and ferry.
-Also includes breakfast daily, welcome and farewell dinners, and 3 lunches and a wine tasting.
+The price includes Accommodations, transfers by minibus/taxi/shuttle service, and ferry.
+It also includes breakfast daily, welcome and farewell dinners, three lunches, and a wine tasting.
 Dinner drinks and alcoholic beverages are not included unless specified above.
 Guided tours as above, admissions fees as per itinerary, suggested activities, restaurant recommendations, and services of WanderWoman® tour director to attend to details.

-To reserve your space call or email Eurynome Journeys for an application form and terms and conditions.
-We will hold your space for up to ONE week at which time a $1000 deposit per person is due.
+Call or email Eurynome Journeys to reserve your space for an application form and terms and conditions.
+We will hold your space for up to one week when a $1000 deposit per person is due.
 Within 90 days of departure, payment in full is due.
 Travel insurance should be purchased within 14 days of your first payment.